Professor-G/MicroLIA/README.md

 * astropy
 * sklearn

 The main module that classifies the lightcurve is the random_forest_classifier.
 It makes use of the module stats_computation, which computes the statistical metrics that were used to train the classifier.
 Note that some of the statistics from stats_computation are *not* computed, as they were low-performing and hence omitted to improve the efficiency of the program.

+# Test Script

+To make sure that the algorithm is working as intended, please run the sadf